IBM/telco-network-cloud-drivers/content/reference/icp-pre-install.md

 # Pod Security Policy

-If you are installing [CI/CD Hub](/installation/cicdhub/cicd-hub-start.md) or [Agile Lifecycle Manager (ALM)](/installation/lm/alm-start/) on ICP, you should do so in a namespace that is bound to a less restrictive Pod Security Policy.
+If you are installing [CI/CD Hub](/installation/cicdhub/cicd-hub-start.md) or [Telco Network Cloud Orchestration (TNCO)](/installation/lm/alm-start/) on ICP, you should do so in a namespace that is bound to a less restrictive Pod Security Policy.
 We recommend creating a new namespace and binding it to an existing policy called `ibm-anyuid-psp`.
 This can be done through the ICP dashboard, see [ICP - Create a namespace with pod security policy binding](https://www.ibm.com/support/knowledgecenter/en/SSBS6K_3.1.2/user_management/create_namespace_pspbind.html) for more details.

 # Docker Images